mauromorales/wad/README.md

 # WAD

 Words a Day is a CLI tool to help you write.
+If you use Vim make sure to check [vim-wad](https://github.com/mauromorales/vim-wad) plugin.

 ## Installation